 "I remember recently with the 25-year anniversary Colin [Anderson] was interviewed for a podcast and he mentioned my name and they cut it out because they thought it would be culturally insensitive," says Wilson.
 "I got tagged in the tweet.
 It was like a few months ago, and I actually went on Twitter and kind of said something like, ‘I am Robert De Negro, and I can confirm that it is not offensive to use my name, I encourage people to do so, and I am not some spotty, skinny, white, computer geek, I am a real black person.’"

 Grand Theft Auto has clearly continued to have music in its games in the years since, with Rockstar even partnering with popular acts like Dr. Dre and Flying Lotus.
 But all of this wouldn't have been possible, if not for the foundations that the Scottish audio team, and musicians like Wilson, laid down on those original titles.
 Despite composing wholly original tracks, they showed the concept of radio stations could work and gave the game an authenticity that breathed life into Liberty City and Anywhere City.
 Now it's time to step forward and get his flowers.

-What are your favorite memories of the first two Grand Theft Auto games?
+What are your favourite memories of the first two Grand Theft Auto games?
 Comment and let us know!

 Hold on there, you need to login to post a comment...